What is Community Sponsorship:

-The Archbishop of Canterbury Justin Welby became the UK’s first community sponsors when he welcomed a refugee family into Lambeth Palace in 2016.
+The Archbishop of Canterbury Justin Welby became the UK’s first community sponsor when he welcomed a refugee family into Lambeth Palace in 2016.

 The Catholic Diocese of Salford became the UK’s second community sponsor when they resettled a Syrian family in November 2016.
 This was followed by the Salvation Army resettling a third family in South London in March 2017.
 One of the local groups that we are working with, Worthing 4 Refugees, its first sponsored Syrian family in May.
 Hillsong’s Refugee Response, another group that we have been working closely with, welcomed their first family in October 2017.
 In November 2017, ABIDE successfully resettled a family in Ottery St Mary.
 To date, more than 50 refugees have been resettled under this programme by over a dozen community sponsors in the UK.

 Sponsoring a refugee family requires the church community to be committed in prayer and in practice.
 A community sponsor’s responsibilities include: